LostImbecile/dbl-bot/README.md

 - Search sees if each word in the name is inside the one being checked.
 - Order in names doesn't matter due to the above.
-- Max of 10 embeds are shown per page, no page limit, however, you only have a set amount of time to review the results.
+- Max of 10 embeds are shown per page, no page limit, however, you only have 15 minutes to navigate pages.

 Examples: